 The purpose-built resort of Sa Coma lies in the heart of Mallorca’s popular east coast, between lively Cala Millor and the restaurant-strewn seafront of S’Illot which can be reached on foot, while a tourist tram connects to Cala Millor and its attractions.
 Sa Coma itself is largely frequented by British family groups, most opting for self-catering accommodation.

-Sa Coma offers a varied selection of good quality restaurants, and just across the footbridge on the S’Illot seafront even more options are available.
+Eating out Sa Coma offers a varied selection of good quality restaurants, and just across the footbridge on the S’Illot seafront even more options are available.
 The ‘frito mallorquin’, lamb and vegetable stir-fry, is a speciality here.
-Activities

 Whilst pork is a main ingredient, do try the Langosta a la parrilla which partners spiny lobster with local home-made mayonnaise.